All Posts, General Encouragement, The Beauty of Scripture, Theological Things

 Another favorite Scripture passage of mine is found in Isaiah 55.
 To me, this is such a beautiful picture of who God is, and what He desires for us, and what He has for those who turn to Him and follow Him.
-And with all the feasting imagery, it’s perfect for Thanksgiving week!

 “Come, everyone who thirsts, come to the waters;